JDR-neu/Robotics-Control-02-Lateral-Vehicle-Trajectory-Optimization-Time-Varying-MPC/README.md

-# Robotics-Control-02-Constrained-Linear-Time-Varying-MPC
+# Robotics-Control-02-Lateral-Vehicle-Trajectory-Optimization-Time-Varying-MPC
-Paper reading: 'Robotics-Control-02-Constrained-Linear-Time-Varying-MPC'
+Paper reading: 'Lateral Vehicle Trajectory Optimization Using Constrained Linear Time-Varying MPC'

 ### Abstract
 - Formulating the system dynamics linearly in combination with a **quadratic cost function** has two great advantages: